New Hampshire Breath Tests

 New Hampshire has an Implied Consent Statute (RSA 265-A:4).
-This means that any person that operates a motor vehicle, OHRV or boat in New Hampshire has been deemed to have given consent to physical tests and/or to chemical tests for the purpose of determining controlled drug or alcohol content.
-If you are pulled over for a DUI in New Hampshire, you may therefore be asked to submit to a breath, blood or urine test.
+This means that any person who operates a motor vehicle, OHRV, or boat in New Hampshire is deemed to have given consent to physical tests and/or to chemical tests for the purpose of determining drug or alcohol content.
+If you are pulled over for DWI in New Hampshire, you may therefore be asked to submit to a breath, blood or urine test.
 It is the officer's choice which test to request.

-If you are facing a license suspension or arrest because of your breath test refusal, contact a skilled New Hampshire attorney from our firm.
+If you are facing a license suspension or DWI arrest in New Hampshire because of your breath test refusal, contact our attorneys at Shaheen & Gordon for a free consultation.

 Legal Assistance from a New Hampshire DWI Lawyer